Managing Classical Processing Requirements for Quantum Error Correction

 \subsection{Compiler}

-We use the Lattice Surgery Compiler (LSC)~\cite{watkins2023high} to generate Lattice Surgery Instructions (LLI) Intermediate Representations (IR) of workloads that can be executed on an error-corrected quantum computer using the Surface Code with lattice Surgery.
+We use the Lattice Surgery Compiler (LSC)~\cite{watkins2023high} to generate Lattice Surgery Instructions (LLI) Intermediate Representations (IR) of workloads that can be executed on an error-corrected quantum computer using the Surface code with Lattice Surgery.
 LSC can generate IR that denote Lattice Surgery instructions from the QASM~\cite{qasm} representation of a workload.
 The Lattice Surgery instructions generated by LSC are a combination of Clifford operations and multi-body measurements used for implementing Pauli-Product Rotations (PPR)~\cite{Litinski2019}.
-LSC handles mapping and routing based on the layout provided to the compiler, as shown in Figure~\ref{fig:methodology}.
+LSC handles mapping and routing based on the layout provided to the compiler.
 We configure LSC to use a `wave' scheduling that maximizes the number of concurrent instructions executed in every time slice.
-LSC uses Gridsynth~\cite{gridsynth} to deal with arbitrary rotations.
-However, since it is still under development, LSC has some limitations: \begin{itemize}[topsep=0pt, leftmargin=*] \item LSC is limited to multi-body measurements between only two logical qubits. \item LSC treats distillation factories as black boxes. \item LSC works for a limited set of layouts and is extremely slow for large workloads like \texttt{shor}. \end{itemize}
+LSC uses Gridsynth~\cite{gridsynth} to synthesize arbitrary rotations.